Land Use and Planning

 Hearing Examiner- Public Hearings

-Chapter 19.15 of the Mercer Island City Code (MICC) requires that the City conduct a public hearing before a Hearing Examiner for certain types of land use approvals (e.g. long plats, variances, etc.), and for appeals of other permits (e.g. preliminary short plat approvals, SEPA determinations, etc.).
-The City of Mercer Island currently has an Interlocal Agreement with the Seattle Hearing Examiner’s office to provide Hearing Examiner services for public hearings for both land use approvals and appeals.
-The Interlocal Agreement provides that the Seattle Hearing Examiner’s office will conduct the public hearings using the City of Seattle Hearing Examiner Rules of Practice and Procedure, as amended; a copy of these rules are available here: https://www.seattle.gov/examiner/rules-toc.htm.
+Chapter 19.15 of the Mercer Island City Code (MICC) requires that City staff conduct a public hearing before a Hearing Examiner for certain types of land use decisions, as well as for appeals of various land use decisions.
+The City currently has a contract with John Galt, an independent hearing examiner, to provide services for public hearings.
+Mr. Galt will conduct the public hearings using the City of Mercer Island Hearing Examiner Rules of Procedure dated December 2, 2019.
+A copy of these rules are available here.